hpc2n/sphinx-lesson-template/content/openmp-basics.rst

  2. All variables declared inside a parallel construct are private.
  3. Loop counters are private (in parallel loops).

-In the above example, the variable `number` is declared outside the parallel construct and all threads therefore share the same variable.
+In the above example, the variable :code:`number` is declared outside the parallel construct and all threads therefore share the same variable.

 .. challenge::

-    Modify the following program such that the variable `number` is declared inside the structured block and is therefore private:
+    Modify the following program such that the variable :code:`number` is declared inside the structured block and is therefore private:

     .. code-block:: c
         :linenos: